Richard-Ge/PersonalProjects/Indeed-Webscrape/README.txt

 TODO:

-- have one window for console outputs (e.g. progress, 3/15 scraped), one for summary output, one for job words
+- Have one window for console outputs (e.g. progress, 3/15 scraped), one for summary output, one for job words

-- have inputs for user, way to quit/stop running (on exit?)
+- Have inputs for user, way to quit/stop running (on exit?)

 - Find a way to verify results? print page text to different document, compare the two?